bradleyjay/datadog_test/datadog/answers.md

 # Section 1: Collecting Metrics

-## *Add tags in the Agent config file and show us a screenshot of your host and its tags on the Host Map page in Datadog.*
+*Add tags in the Agent config file and show us a screenshot of your host and its tags on the Host Map page in Datadog.*

 ---
+## Adding Host Tags
 ##### Step 1: Find the Agent config file
 At this point, I went to the Datadog [overview](https://docs.datadoghq.com/) documentation, and opened up the Agent section.
 Selecting [Ubuntu](https://docs.datadoghq.com/agent/basic_agent_usage/ubuntu/) and reading down the page, the Agent config file location is listed.
 Looking through the Datadog Agent Installer output in my VM terminal window, I could see Agent V6 was installed, not V5.
 The Agent config file is therefore located at ```/etc/datadog-agent/datadog.yaml```.